rnielikki/Patapon-Info/pac/_build/md/setactioncontroller.md

 # setActionController

 Sets an action (e.g. cannon attack) to a gimmick.
+Used in VS turrets.

+For actual effect to the turret, check [How To: Add A Turret](./guide/how-to-add-a-turret.md).

 ## Code Information